jlowe000/oci-arcade/README.md

 ### Here are some references to help

-- These instructions were originally built / tested with Oracle-Linux-7.8 image - here are the OCIDs for this image (which is different for each region) - defaulted to the au-sydney-1 region - https://docs.oracle.com/en-us/iaas/images/image/f54bf63c-a3a7-46d0-bccf-6bacf6815994/.
+- These instructions were originally built / tested with Oracle-Linux-7.8 image.
+Further testing has been conducted with:
+  - Oracle-Linux-7.9
+  - Canonical-Ubuntu-20.04
 - The tenancy OCID and user OCID are used for the automation using the Oracle APIs - here is a description of where in the OCI console to find this information - https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five
 - The SSH key is a common element to infrastructure so you can log into the compute - use ie puttygen or ssh-keygen - https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#Managing_Key_Pairs_on_Linux_Instances
 - The compute shape is used for the VM hosting the APIs as well as Oracle Functions (on docker).
 You can find out the different shapes here (VM.Standard.E2.1.Micro + VM.Standard.A1.Flex are the only shapes available as part of the Always-Free Tier) - https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm